The Two-Step Property and the Mathematics of Musical Scale Size: Background

 Roughly speaking, the smaller the $k$ for which $P_n$ has the $k$-step property, the more ``evenly-spaced'' the notes in $P_n$ are.
 As observed in the introduction, no Pythagorean scale can have the $1$-step property, so we are primarily interested in determining which Pythagorean scales have the $2$-step property, as these are the most evenly-spaced.

-A large family of Pythagorean scales with the $2$-step property was found in previous work of the first author \cite{Clader}.
+A large family of Pythagorean scales with the $2$-step property was described in previous work of the first author \cite{Clader} (which, as noted in Remark~\ref{remark}, unknowingly replicated work of Carey and Clampitt \cite{CC1989, CC2012}).
 Namely, if $a_i$ and $b_i$ are the numerator and denominator of the $i$th convergent of $\log_2(3)$, as above, and we set

 then the result is the following: